Federal Agency for State Reserves: History

 In the early 1990s, the United States' system of the USSR state reserve was split.
 Substantial objects and assets in the territory of the former Soviet republics have been transferred to the jurisdiction of the new governments.
 By order of the Russian President of November 25, 1991, the State Reserve Committee under the Russian Government was established.
 The committee, renamed the "Russian Federation of State Reserves" in 1992, was entrusted with the management of the collection operations and the management of state inventory and food stores in Russia.

 In the 1990s, the state reserve system made a significant contribution to maintaining socio-political stability: up to 50 percent of the monthly consumption of products in certain subsidized areas was provided by the State Reserve Commission.

 On November 23, 1994, the federal law "On the State Material Reserve" was adopted, which laid down general principles for its establishment and use of the state material reserve.
 The law introduced a new direction for the use of state reserves (in addition to providing emergency response and providing support in the event of disruptions in food supplies and raw materials) - which gave the committee regulatory influence on the market.

 On May 25, 1999, under a presidential decree signed by President Boris Yeltsin, the State Committee for State Reserves became the Russian State Reserves Agency.
 In March 2004, as part of the federal reform initiated by President Vladimir Putin, the agency was renamed the Federal State Reserve Agency (Rosrezerv) and transferred to the Ministry of Development and Trade.

 On December 28, 2010, amendments to the federal law "On State Material Reserves" were adopted and expanded the agency's powers.

+On 28 August 2024, as part of a campaign to alleviate the 2022 Russian invasion of Ukraine, the FASR fuel storage facility near Kamensk-Shakhtinsky was set ablaze.
+This followed closely upon the multi-day blaze at the Proletarsk tank farm.

+Leadership

+As of April 2024, the head of the FASR was Dmitry Gogin.